Convex-Dev/design/papers/performance.md

 5. CVM execution, where the results of transactions are computed and CVM state updated
 6. Outbound messaging, where responses are returned to other Peers / clients

-Convex is agnostic to the underlying hardware architecture used, however this configiration of stages would be weel suited for efficient execution on commodity PC hardware with 8-16 cores.
+Convex is agnostic to the underlying hardware architecture used, however this configiration of stages would be well suited for efficient execution on commodity PC hardware with 8-16 cores.

 ### CVM performance